 Stephen “Steph” Curry (03/14/88) is a point guard and six-time NBA All-Star who began his career with the Golden State Warriors in 2009.
-He was the seventh pick in the draft, and soon went on to revolutionise the league with his shooting ability.
+He was the seventh pick in the draft and soon went on to revolutionize the league with his shooting ability.

 Steph’s three-shot skills make him a danger across the court, and he caused teams to adapt by using smaller, more mobile players to track his runs.
 Otherwise, he’ll destroy a side in single-minded fashion, and there’s never been another like him in the NBA.
 He’s currently third in the all-time 3-point list with 2285, trailing only Reggie Miller and Ray Allen.

 He’ll likely take the top spot before long, although he is starting to slow down ever so slightly.
 After five straight seasons where he played in at least 78 games, Curry has failed to reach 70 for the last two years.
 Injuries are one thing, but Father Time is undefeated when it comes to claiming the careers of every athlete.

 On the other hand, he’s only 31, while he was an NBA champion in 2015, 2017 and 2018.
 He still has an opportunity to further cement his legacy, and he’s always going to be able to net his shots from distance.

 Curry is one of the current faces of the NBA along with LeBron James, making his rookie cards some of the most popular available.
 We’ve prepared a checklist with all of his 2009 rookie options, as well as going into detail about three of the best below.